google-github-actions/deploy-cloud-functions/README.md

   - Can create, update, and delete functions.
   - Can set IAM policies and view source code.

-This service account needs to a member of the `Compute Engine default service account`, `(PROJECT_NUMBER-compute@developer.gserviceaccount.com)`, with role `Service Account User`.
-To grant a user permissions for a service account, use one of the methods found in [Configuring Ownership and access to a service account](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_user_for_a_service_account).
+This service account needs to be a member of the `App Engine default service account` `(PROJECT_ID@appspot.gserviceaccount.com)`, with role `Service Account User` (`roles/iam.serviceAccountUser`).
+See [Additional configuration for deployment](https://cloud.google.com/functions/docs/reference/iam/roles#additional-configuration) for step-by-step instructions if you don't know how.

 ### Used with `setup-gcloud`